Nola-Developer-Incubator/MardiGrasParadeGame/docs/PRODUCT_BACKLOG.md

    - Add prominent Public Playtest section to README with Project Lead (Done)
    - Add confirm helper to show/copy/open the public URL (Done)
    - Automate README insertion of current public URL (script added)
+   - Ensure `docs/launch.html` is the canonical quick link for testers (Done)

 2. CI and testing
    - Add GitHub Actions workflow to run Playwright on PRs using localtunnel (Done)